Lottie Dod: Later life

 In 1913, Lottie and Willy moved to a new house in Bideford.
 When World War I broke out, Lottie worked for the British Red Cross from November 1916 at Chelsea VAD Hospital and in a military hospital in Speen, Berkshire.

 Dod wanted to be transferred to the war zones in France but was hampered by sciatica and never served as a nurse outside England.
 She did receive a Service Medal by the Red Cross for serving more than 1,000 hours during the war.

 She then lived in London and Devon, and she never failed to attend the Wimbledon Championships until she was in her late 80s.
 After her brother Willy died in 1954, she lived in several nursing homes on the English south coast, eventually settling at the Birchy Hill Nursing Home in Sway, Hampshire.

+Death and legacy

-There she died, unmarried, at age 88, dying while listening to the Wimbledon radio broadcasts in bed.
+In 1960, Dod died, unmarried, at age 88, dying while listening to the Wimbledon radio broadcasts in bed in Sway, Hampshire.

+Dod has been remembered since her death.
 Dod was elected to the International Tennis Hall of Fame in 1983.

-In May 2024, 'The Lottie Dod' public house opened on the site of a former Wetherspoon's in Moreton.
+In May 2024, "The Lottie Dod" public house opened on the site of a former Wetherspoon's in Moreton.